-- Waterfall is easy to manage and a sequential approach.
-Its iterative opponent is very flexible and allows to make changes in any phase.
+- Waterfall is an easy-to-manage and sequential approach.
+Its iterative opponent is very flexible and allows you to make changes in any phase.

 - In Agile, project requirements can change frequently.
 In the traditional model, it is defined only once by the business analyst.

 - Agile performs testing concurrently with software development whereas in Waterfall methodology testing comes after the build stage.